tttiw/tttiw.github.io/blogs/wcalc-readme.md

 ## Feedback

-You can open an issue [here](https://github.com/tttiw/wCalc/issues).
+You can open an issue [here](https://github.com/tttiw/wCalc/issues) if you encounter a problem or have a suggestion.